 After rolling out the dough, cover half with apples then fold the dough in half.
 Cut this into fritter-sized pieces (as large or small as you like; I aim for 2-inch squares).

 Grab one piece and fold its corners into the center, pressing along the open edges of dough to seal apples in.
 Folding creates layers of dough and apple so the final donut has apples throughout rather than just a pocket of apples inside a ball of dough (which is fine, but not ideal).

 At this point I fold the donut in half, sealing its four corners together, then press along the open edge.
 The fritters are now ready to be fried (or baked).

 Fritters are meant to be fried and they taste best that way.
-However, there’s an option to bake these vegan apple fritters.
+However, you can also bake these vegan apple fritters.

-They can be baked on a parchment paper lined baking tray at 350 F for 20 minutes and come out golden brown and ready for glaze!
+Bake on a parchment paper lined baking tray at 350 °F for 20 minutes and come out golden brown and ready for glaze!